Overview | Registration/Cost | Schedule | Partner and Line Dances | Instructors and DJs | Getting Here | Accommodations | Volunteering

-We are teaching four partner dance styles (Cha Cha, Two-Step, East Coast Swing, and West Coast Swing) and a bunch of line dances during the hoedown for beginners and intermediate dancers.
+We are teaching four partner dance styles (East Coast Swing, Country Swing, Two-Step, and West Coast Swing) and a bunch of line dances during the hoedown for beginners and intermediate dancers.
 Here’s what we mean:

 Partner Dance Styles

-We will be offering our staple Two-Step and West Coast Swing partner dance workshops along with a East Coast Swing or Cha Cha workshop.
+We will be offering our staple Two-Step and West Coast Swing partner dance workshops along with a Country Swing workshop.

 You do not need a partner to partake in these lessons/workshops.